TibiNonEst/tibinonest.me/src/index.md

 # Hiya 👋, I'm tibs!

 I'm a queer and nonbinary software developer and system administrator.
-I use they/them pronouns, see my
+I use she/they pronouns, see my
 <a href="https://en.pronouns.page/@tibs" rel="me">pronouns.page</a> for more info.
 You may also see me online as
 TibiNonEst, the vestiges of an old username.

 I don't particularly like talking about myself, but I guess you're here for a reason so here goes!

-I am an administrator and developer at [QuiltMC](https://quiltmc.org), where I am a member of the infrastructure and build tools team, the latter of which I lead.
+I am an administrator and developer at [QuiltMC](https://quiltmc.org), where I am a member of the infrastructure and build tools teams, the latter of which I lead.
 Outside of Quilt, I am also a member of a myriad of development teams, including [ProxyFox](https://proxyfox.dev), [WispLang](https://github.com/WispLang), [Debuggy](https://github.com/DebuggyTeam), [Helix Launcher](https://helixlauncher.dev), [Sweet Berry Collective](https://github.com/Sweet-Berry-Collective), [Vulpark](https://github.com/vulpark), and